vuejs/docs/src/guide/migration/vnode-lifecycle-events.md

 </template>
 ```

-Or just `vnode` if you're using camel case:
+Or just `vnode` if you're using camelCase:

 ```html
 <template>